Skip to main content

 How this help varies in major states

-SNAP is a federal program, but the application system, local office setup, senior-friendly forms, and restaurant-meal access vary a lot by state.
-Here are the differences that matter most in practice.
+SNAP is a federal program, but the application system, office setup, senior-friendly forms, restaurant-meal access, and purchase rules vary by state.
+These differences matter in real life.

 State Where to apply What changes for seniors in practice

-Pennsylvania COMPASS or 1-800-692-7462 Pennsylvania is one of the best states for senior-friendly outreach.
-It has a public SNAP Older Adults page and a Simple SNAP application for households where everyone is age 60 or older or disabled and there are no earnings from work.
+Pennsylvania COMPASS or 1-800-692-7462 Pennsylvania has a public SNAP older adults page and Simple SNAP materials for certain older or disabled households with no earnings from work.

-Illinois ABE Illinois and the official USDA Illinois SNAP directory The big practical difference in Illinois is that restaurant-meal access is not statewide.
-USDA currently lists Illinois on the Restaurant Meals Program page for Cook and Franklin Counties only.
+Illinois ABE Illinois and local DHS offices Restaurant-meal access is not statewide.
+USDA lists Illinois RMP for Cook and Franklin Counties only.

 If your application gets denied

 First, read the notice carefully.
-Find out whether the office denied you because of income, missing proof, a missed interview, or a work-rule issue.
+Find out whether the office denied you because of income, missing proof, a missed interview, a work-rule issue, or immigration status.

 • Call the agency and ask what exact proof is missing.
-Be specific.
 Ask whether medical and shelter deductions were entered.

-• If you are age 60 to 64, ask whether new ABAWD time-limit rules were applied to your case.
+• If you are age 60 to 64, ask whether ABAWD time-limit rules were applied.
+Ask for the rule in writing.

 • Request a fair hearing fast.
-USDA says you generally have 90 days to ask for a fair hearing.
+USDA says you generally have 90 days to ask for a fair hearing after the decision you disagree with.

 • Appeal if the office was wrong.
 Reapply if your situation changed.
 If your income dropped or you now have more expenses, a new application may make sense.